Juink4i/ip/docs/README.md

 ## Error handling and tips

-- If you omit required parts, Jkbot will show a helpful message, e.g., `Error: Please specify - deadline [description] /by [time]`.
+- If you omit required parts, nailongbot will show a helpful message, e.g., `Error: Please specify - deadline [description] /by [time]`.
 - Use the exact tokens `/by`, `/from`, `/to` in `deadline` and `event` commands.
 - Indices are positive integers as shown by `list` (1, 2, 3, ...).
 - Extra spaces are generally tolerated between the command and arguments.